antoinehonore/patdbparse/README.md

 You can use the `iconv` tool to convert to `utf-8` if it's not already the case.

 3. There are scripts to run the binaries on multiple `pat[id]` folders sequentially.
-Make sure that the data and the binary folder path are configured properly in either the Makefile: `dwc2sig/scripts/update.mk`; or the the shell script: `dwc2sig/scripts/compute-summaries.sh`.
+Make sure that the data and the binary folder path are configured properly in either the Makefile: `dwc2sig/scripts/update.mk`; or the shell script: `dwc2sig/scripts/compute-summaries.sh`.